Chart Color Schemes

 Forster shows employment indicators that trail behind approximately 70% of regions assessed across Australia

 Conversely, agriculture, forestry & fishing has lower representation at 1.6% compared to the regional average of 5.3%.
-Local employment opportunities appear limited, indicated by the difference between Census working population and resident population.
-Over the 12 months to September 2025, labour force levels increased by 0.4%, while employment declined by 0.5%, resulting in a rise in unemployment rate by 0.9 percentage points.
-In comparison, Rest of NSW saw an employment decline of 0.5% and labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
-State-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a national employment expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Forster's employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.
+The area may offer limited local employment opportunities as indicated by Census working population vs resident population count.
+Over the year to September 2025, labour force levels increased by 0.4%, while employment declined by 0.6%, leading to a rise in unemployment rate by 0.9 percentage points.
+Rest of NSW recorded an employment decline of 0.5% and a labour force decline of 0.1%, with unemployment rising by 0.4 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Forster.
+Applying these projections to Forster's employment mix, local employment is estimated to increase by 7.0% over five years and 14.3% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment